nklabs/libnklabs-ulx3s/README.md

 	sudo rm /bin/sh
 	sudo ln -s /bin/bash /bin/sh

-## Serial Cable

-In Windows I am able to use the extra ports of the FTDI FT2232 USB to serial adapter chip for the embedded programmer as a console UART for the FPGA.
-In Linux, all ports of the FTDI chip become disabled, so this can't be done.
-Worse, the Diamond programmer crashes if you have any other FTDI cable plugged into your computer.
-The solution is to use a Prolific or SiLabs based USB to serial adapter cable for the serial console.

-The serial console cable should be connected to J40:

-* K4 is serial output
-* P1 is serial input

-The baud rate is 115200.
-In Linux, I recommend Picocom:

-	apt-get install picocom
-	sudo picocom --baud 115200 /dev/ttyUSB0

 ## FPGA build using Makefile

 If you are not using environment modules: